 Due to its, justified or not, affiliation with homosexuality, of which a medicalization is socially usually considered as intolerant, society tends to be careful with the giving of attention to psychic intervention in cases of transsexualism and transgenderism.
 In many cases intervention on levels where problems really occur and where they have their cause is circumvented.
 Psychic intervention however also knows its own problems.
 The biggest limitation of contemporary psychology is its limited dimensionality.
 This doesn't reach beyond the instincts, emotions and thoughts, and at its widest only physicality and sociality are as relations also considered.
 However each thought of transcendence is avoided.
 This is problematic because with that causes of and solutions to problems that have to do with transcendence are not taken in consideration.

 Transsexualism and transgenderism can have both transcendence related and non-transcendence related causes.
-Transcendence related causes have to do with the lwas that are yielded at the coming to physical birth of the transcendent human given.
+Transcendence related causes have to do with the laws that are yielded at the coming to physical birth of the transcendent human given.
 The being physically born of the transcendent human given always has reasons that transcend the regarded physicality itself.
-Physical birth have the expansion of the transcendent given as a theme, have expansion of consciousness as a theme.
+Physical births have the expansion of the transcendent given as a theme, have expansion of consciousness as a theme.
 Physical birth with a specific family in a specific body, and with that also with a specific sex, have a place in that.
 A soul which as a transcendent human given incarnates physically in birth as a man or as a women often has a special reason for that.
 When for instance a series of incarnations as a women has taken place it can be of value for the balancing of the incarnating consciousness to incarnate subsequently as a man.
 At the same time such an incarnation then can be the reason for transsexualism and / or transgenderism.
 The consciousness takes along somewhere in the depth the memories and experience from the series of female incarnations and the male sex and the male gender then may feel as not suited.
-These memories then found from the suprapsychic level found a way to the psyche where they manifest themselves in a certain way.
+These memories then have found from the suprapsychic level a way to the psyche where they manifest themselves in a certain way.

-Above a transcendence related cause of transsexualism and transgenderism were described.
+Above a transcendence related cause of transsexualism and transgenderism was described.
 These two however may also have non-transcendence related causes.
 People may for instance become captivated and fascinated by matters that occur in the world.
 Exposure to images of and stories about transsexualism and transgenderism may influence people towards a certain copying that goes as far as identification.
-This is comparable with the agnostic who is captivated in such a degree by Islamic teachings and cultures that he converts himself and starts to seem himself as a Muslim.
+This is comparable with the agnostic who is captivated in such a degree by Islamic teachings and cultures that he converts himself and starts to see himself as a Muslim.
 In such cases the cause of transsexualism and transgenderism is psychosocial and not transcendence related.

 Enriched with the above insights then again a look can be taken at the possibilities of intervention.
 From the perspective of the transcendence it shall be clear that intervention must always be directed to the support, or at least the non-obstruction, of incarnation transcending expansion and elevation of consciousness.
 The refinement and elevation of the physicality is related to that.32 Interventions on the physical level through sex organ changing operations and hormone therapies are not conductive for the refining and elevating of the body and the consciousness and may from the wide perspective even be obstructing.
-These are thus not advices.
+These are thus not adviced.
 Interventions in the social domain however may add to a general expansion of consciousness when they are directed at the neutralizing of the gender roles.
-With ‘neutralizing of gender roles' here is meant the putting primary of the being human of individuals and the directing to a secondary place of the nature of their sex.
+With 'neutralizing of gender roles' here is meant the putting primary of the being human of individuals and the directing to a secondary place of the nature of their sex.
 It must be emphasized here that the neutralizing of gender roles is the case here, and not that of sex roles, which may be very specific and not exchangeable.
 Also interventions in the psyche can contribute excellently to expansion and elevation of consciousness.
 Also here it is important to emphasize the putting primary of the being human of the individual and the directing to a secondary place of the nature of the specific sex.
 For there are only a few things in life for which an individual has to be a man or a woman.
 For most things it is enough to be human.
-Bringing this given to a felt insight with transsexualists and transgenderists can be of great value in the taking away of the unease’s with the own sex and / or the own gender.
+Bringing this given to a felt insight with transsexualists and transgenderists can be of great value in the taking away of the unease's with the own sex and / or the own gender.

 The above mentioned intervention in the psyche whereby the emphasis is laid upon the primary being human and the secondary being sexual of the individual will be easier within a transcendental psychology of the new time than within the contemporary reductionist psychology.
-For the latter reduced being human in the end to its physicality with its brain processes.
-A physicality which is almost ever inherently sexually differentiated (with exception of a few cases of androgynism).
+For the latter reduces being human in the end to its physicality with its brain processes.
+A physicality which is almost always inherently sexually differentiated (with exception of a few cases of androgynism).
 Transcendental psychology however also takes the transcendent part of the human constitution in consideration and is therewith more suited at the bringing about of sex-neutral insights in the being human.

 It was intended to contemplate the subjects of transsexualism and transgenderism despite the possible sensitivities.
 A start was made with an etymosophy of the terms.
 Transsexualism regards the manifestation of an overwhelming desire to belong to the opposite (physical) sex or as sex dysphoria an unease with the own (physical) sex, and transgenderism regards the manifestation of an overwhelming desire to belong to the opposite (social) gender or as gender dysphoria an unease with the own (social) gender.
 Subsequently the physical, the psychic and the social levels of the themes were explored.
 Nowadays in all three levels interventions take place to take away psychic desire and unease.
 Thereby however not always is intervened on the areas where the causes and the dysfunctioning are to be found.
 The present interventions on the physical area were disadvised, that on the social area were welcomed and for those on the psychic area more attention was asked.
-Thereby the preference for a new aged transcendental psychology was explicated against the contemporary reductionist psychology.
-For a transcendental psychology will be better able to, from its vision on man as being primary sexless, bring the individual to the felt insight that in his existence it primary revolves around his being human and only secondary around his being a man or a woman.
+Thereby the preference for a new age transcendental psychology was explicated against the contemporary reductionist psychology.
+For a transcendental psychology will be better able to, from its vision on man as being primary sexless, bring the individual to the felt insight that in his existence things primary revolve around him being a human and only secondary around him being a man or a woman.